cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Playing with scaling of the gameobjects helps (keep the play area 1x1x1) but scale the bento arm by 1/1000
 - For connecting with bento arm and IMU puck, would require new scripts and different configuration of config joint...
     - initial guess is that anything for the imu puck would require different / modified motor script (at the very least would be the configurable joint)
+- table top (current scenes) can either change the scaling OR have 1 unit == 1 m and then re-scale everything accordingly
+- **FIXED** the problem with the scaling and objects not moving properly due to it.
+Just make the "Origin" the camera rig for any objects being tracked and you dont need to rescale anything except play area which is 1000x1000x1000
+- attached the yellow cube to the tracker and tried having it interact with other objects, did not handle collisions very well
 *TODO*
 - Update documentation on adding a new scene
     - will need to split up the SteamVR and play area to its own section as it would require configuration each time a scene is added
     - the prefab could be used for development
     - **but** for actual trials, the play area would need to be re-added and configured properly (bento arm and any objects would need to be moved accordingly)
+- documentation (in unity tutorial) scale of parent is the same for children
+- If task is ended and timer is running, stop